gustavnienkotter/ServiceOrderManager/README.md

 Default Admin credentials:
 <br> username: admin
 <br> password: admin
-Only the admin can create new Users.
+<br>Only the admin can create new Users.

 # Project structure: